Daniel-Pailanir/childrenSchools/README.md

      ├─ SchoolClosureMainResults.do: to replicate the main results ├─ SchoolClosureTablesSI.do: to replicate the results of the SI tables ├─ SchoolClosureMaps.R: to replicate SI maps
-     └─ SchoolClosureGraphs.do: to replicate the SI graphs
+     ├─ SchoolClosureGraphs.do: to replicate the SI graphs └─ SchoolClosureCounterfactual.do: to replicate the SI counterfactuals
 ```